-2 General effects of output-based allocation
+2. General effects of output-based allocation

-2.1 Producer behaviour
+2.1.
+Producer behavior

 In this section we use a theoretical model to study output-based allocation schemes.
-We consider a two sector economy where in each sector s, s = 1, 2, there is production of a homogenous good.
+We consider a two sector economy where in each sector s, s=1, 2, there is production of a homogenous good.
 Let y{is} be production in firm i in sector s.
-Production requires use of fossil fuels x (measured in toe); let $y{is} = y{is}(x{is})$ be the production function of producer i in sector s, which is increasing and concave.
-The input requirement function (inverse function of the production function), $x{is} = x{is}(y{is})$, is then increasing and convex, and shows how much fossil fuels x{is} that is required to produce y{is} .
+Production requires use of fossil fuels s (measured in toe); let s0; let s1 be the production function of producer s2 in sector s3, which is increasing and concave.
+The input requirement function (inverse function of the production function), s1 in the increasing and convex, and shows how much fossil fuels s2 is required to produce s3.

-Use of fossil fuels generates $\omega{is} x{is} (y{is})$ units of CO2 emissions where $\omega{is} > 0$ is the emission coefficient of firm i in sector s.
+Use of fossil fuels generates $\omega{is}x{is}(y{is})$ units of CO2 emissions where $\omega{is}>0$ is the emission coefficient of firm i in sector s.
 Let κ_s be the price of emissions in sector s.
 We assume that in sector 1 emissions are regulated through tradable quotas, whereas in sector 2 an emission tax κ_2 is imposed.